Chrisz101/Face-detection-with-cellphone/readme.md

-﻿# Online Exam Student Face Recognition
+﻿#  Face Recognition

-The Student Anti-Cheat Tool helps by detecting students faces with face recognition for identification and Students onscreen time with cellphone cheating detection.
+detecting faces with face recognition for identification and onscreen time with cellphone detection.

 Note :- Cell phone Detection uses Yolo V4 for object detection and will impact performance.